 Ohai to Telford Burn: 6hrs, 19 km

 Shortly after the start at Struan Flat Rd things get a bit confusing.
 There is a stile with a marker at the bottom end of a line of pine trees.
 One fence goes up this line, and another is at right angles to it, roughly parallel to the road.
 Bisect the right angle and head up the ridge between the fences.
 The route is well marked from the top of the ridge.
 It is then mostly up and down hills along a farm road to the Wairaki River, where there is a swing bridge.
 You will see a nice looking hut in this area, but it is for private use only.
 A farm road then takes you well above and to the left of Telford Burn. (‘Burn’ doesn’t here mean a burnt patch, but is a Scottish term for a steam, reflecting the Scottish origins of many early European settlers to the lower South Island).
 Keep a look (or listen) out for a section of the road where there is a sort of concave cavity in the rocky bank beside you.
 If you stand next to it the sound of the stream below is suddenly magnified.
 You cross the stream to the other bank near the Telford Burn campsite.
 You will know when you have arrived because there is a round, plastic toilet bang in the middle of nowhere.
 There are large trees dotted about the field nearby, which offer ideal shelter for camping beneath, but the water in the small stream nearby runs through farmland, so should perhaps be treated.
-It’s a nice spot to camp, but you could push on to Lower Wairaki Hut if you are making good time.
+It’s a nice spot to camp, but fairly exposed to wind and can be boggy after rain.
+You could push on to Lower Wairaki Hut if you are making good time.

 Telford Burn to Lower Wairaki Hut (4 bunks): 4 hrs, 7.5 km